mingzilla/specification/docs/draft/2025-03-26_bed-rock-tracking/bedrock-usage-tracking.md

 ---

 **Note**: This solution follows AWS best practices and community standards for implementing a commercial model for AWS Bedrock access.
-It is designed to be low-maintenance, scalable, and requires no changes to your existing Lambda function.
+It is designed to be low-maintenance, scalable, and compatible with your existing Lambda function's Bearer token authentication.